AuriconBela/Solitaire/Presentation/BoardDrawer_README.md

 ### Core Functionality
 - **Cross-shaped Board Rendering**: Draws the traditional Solitaire board layout with proper cross shape
 - **Accurate Cross Boundary**: Draws a precise outline following the actual cross shape contours (not a simple rectangle)
+- **Score Display**: Shows the current game score at the bottom of the screen with centered, bold text
 - **Cell Type Visualization**:
   - `Occupied` cells: Display marble icons using the marble brush from Constants
   - `Empty` cells: Show as light gray cells with grid lines